jacebenson/jace.pro/content/slides/k19-integrate-faster/index.md

 ---

-## Why: Intregrations is a big part of what we do.
+## Why: Integrations are a big part of what we do.

 <p>If we follow a few simple steps it can save us a lot of time.</p>